BigGay-AL/BigGay-AL/README.md

 <p align="center">
 Im still tryna figure out how to do all this lollll, I hate thats its so similar but also so different than spacehey 💔💔

-# Quick stuff about me, its gonna look ugly till i decide to fix it lolz
+Quick stuff about me, its gonna look ugly till i decide to fix it lolz

+I LOVE south park sooooooo much
+I draw but its more for myself cuz it looks crappy
+I lovelovelove stan so much, hes me i am him trust UHhhhhhhhhhhhh idk what else to add oopppsssiieeesss anyway uh im gonna link more socials and stuff i just wanna make everything look neat sozz

 <!--
 **BigGay-AL/BigGay-AL** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.